 This collage shows the first six of Helen Granger Young’s pieces that were produced as limited editions by Cybis.
 From the top left, they are: Apache ‘Chato’ (1974); Onandaga ‘Hiawatha’ (1969); Shoshone ‘Sacajawea’ (1971); Dakota ‘Minnehaha’ (1969); Blackfoot ‘Beaverhead Medicine Man’ (1969); and ‘At the Council Fire’ (1973.)

-The first of these to hit the shelves under the Cybis branding was Cree ‘Magic Boy.’
+At least one of the Cybis pieces was originally created for another manufacturer: Cree ‘Magic Boy.’
 As related in its own Archive post, the white bisque version was introduced by Cybis in 1971.
 However, this entry in the US Copyright Office records

 The other surprising copyright discovery was the Cybis Sioux ‘Wankan Tanka’ The Great Spirit which was introduced in 1979 as an edition of 200.
-Until now, I did not know who the designer was; several of the post-Chato Indians were designed in-house, so I had no reason to assume anything about the others.
+Before finding this entry I did not know who the designer was.

 Additional information about, and views of, the entire Cybis North American Indians Collection can be found in their dedicated Archive post.